 Ahoy, mateys!
 Today we are flying into a nostalgic and classic fantasy film!
 1991’s “Hook”!
 We love this whimsical take on J.M.
 Barrie's timeless tale!
 It offers so much laughter and adventure.
 We watched this film as children, and while it may not be perfect, the amazing Robin Williams always brings it home!
 We miss you Robin…the world misses you.

-A few triggers warnings before we dive in.
+A few trigger warnings before we dive in.
 There is some violence, mild torture, neglectful parenting, absentee parenting, verbal abuse and death.
 If you grew up in an abusive household there may be some triggering language and aspects to this film for you.
 So please be aware and watch with caution.

 We will do everything we can to not give too many spoilers in this review but there are likely to be some, so please take that into consideration and read cautiously.
 Also, a heads up that we will be abbreviating more in this review because it is a longer movie.